-Even if you have been a caravanner for a number of years and had no real complaints about your current insurance deal, you may still find it worthwhile to compare touring caravan insurance.
+Even if you have been a caravan devotee for a number of years and have had no real complaints about your current insurance deal, you may still find it worthwhile to compare touring caravan insurance.

 That’s because nothing ever stays entirely the same.

 As an example, over the years you may have:

 - changed your caravan – you may have sold it and bought another or spent money refurbishing it;